schlotg/angular-rollup-boilerplate/README.md

 This a public project that I use to start my Angular 2 projects.
 This project has minimal Angular 2 code that displays 'Hello World' but also has the folowing features built in:

 - Uses [Rollup](https://github.com/rollup/rollup) to package everything
-- Packages 3rd party libraries seperately from application code
+- Packages 3rd party libraries seperately from application code.
+3rd party libraries are packed into vendor.js and the app code is packed into app.js
 - Uses TypeScript as the authoring language but compiles everything down to ES5 browser compatible code
 - In development, app code changes automatically trigger compiles and packing.
 Changes are then pushed out to the application browser window
 - Uses TSLint to lint code on the fly as your developing